refactor-gremlin/golang-svelte/openspec/project.md

 # Project Context

 ## Purpose
-MySvelteApp is a modern full-stack application demonstrating best practices in web development with a Go backend and Svelte frontend.
+MySvelteApp is a modern full-stack application demonstrating best practices in web development with a Python backend and Svelte frontend.
 The project serves as a template and learning platform for building scalable, type-safe web applications with comprehensive observability.

 ## Tech Stack

-### Backend (Go 1.23+)
+### Backend (Python 3.11+)
-- **Framework**: Gin Web Framework (v1.11.0)
+- **Framework**: FastAPI (v0.115+)
-- **Database**: SQLite with GORM ORM (v1.31.0)
+- **Database**: SQLite with SQLAlchemy ORM (v2.0+)
 - **Authentication**: JWT tokens with HMACSHA512 password hashing
-- **API Documentation**: Swagger/OpenAPI with gin-swagger
+- **API Documentation**: Swagger/OpenAPI with FastAPI automatic docs
 - **Observability**: OpenTelemetry tracing with Tempo backend
-- **Logging**: Structured logging with slog
+- **Logging**: Structured logging with Python logging
 - **Architecture**: Clean Architecture with DDD patterns

 ### Frontend (SvelteKit 5)